Beef Stew with Onion Soup Mix

 “This is a terrific recipe!
 Lots of flavor development with so few ingredients.
 I added potatoes and carrots and there was plenty of gravy to serve with rice.” -Amy

-Crockpot Beef Stew with Onion Soup Mix tastes like you’ve been cooking it all day.
+Beef Stew with Onion Soup Mix tastes like you’ve been cooking it all day.
 And you have, but the crockpot has done all the work!

 The recipe uses cream of mushroom soup and onion soup mix to create a delicious sauce for the beef and mushrooms.
-It’s perfect for serving over rice, mashed potatoes, or buttered noodles (just like my Beef Stroganoff with Cream of Mushroom Soup!).
+And it’s customizable—you can add veggies like carrots, celery, and potatoes if you’d like.

 Jump to: